evidenceontology/evidenceontology/README.md

 ECO comprises two high-level classes, evidence and assertion method, where evidence is defined as “a type of information that is used to support an assertion,” and assertion method is defined as “a means by which a statement is made about an entity.”
 Together evidence and assertion method can be combined to describe both the support for an assertion and whether that assertion was made by a human being or a computer.
 However, ECO can not be used to make the assertion itself; for that, one would use another ontology, free text description, or some other means.

-ECO was originally created around the year 2000 to support gene product annotation by the Gene Ontology, which now uses EO in AmiGO 2.
-Today ECO is used by many groups concerned with provenance in scientific research.
+ECO was originally created around the year 2000 to support gene product annotation by the Gene Ontology, which now uses ECO in AmiGO 2, Noctua, and other applications.
+Today ECO is used by many groups concerned with evidence in scientific research.

 ***
 For **advice on requesting new terms**, please see **[the Evidence & Conclusion Ontology wiki](https://github.com/evidenceontology/evidenceontology/wiki/New-term-request-how-to)**.